Sacred Encounters at Rydal Hall: FAQs

 Will you look after me?

-The expectation is that you will only engage in activities where you are able to look after yourself and any dependents (under 18 year olds and pets).
-Please see the description for each Sacred Encounter to assess your own ability, and anyone attending with you against the risks encountered.
+The expectation is that you will only engage in activities where you are able to look after yourself and any dependents (under 18 years old and pets).
+Please see the description for each Sacred Encounter for an indication of the likely risks in order to assess your own ability, and anyone attending with you.

 What level of fitness do I need?